 How to Navigate the Insurance Claims Process

 Whether you choose to file a claim alone or with the help of a lawyer, there are critical steps you need to take.
 Nursing homes and nurses will purchase liability insurance to cover an injured party’s damages.
-Before you file your claim, you will need to obtain a copy of the appropriate insurance policy.
+Before you file your claim, you must obtain a copy of the appropriate insurance policy.
 We can review it to determine how much coverage is available and if it will be enough to compensate for your losses.

-Evidence is essential in any type of insurance claim.
+Evidence is essential in any insurance claim.
 You will need to provide proof that abuse occurred and resulted in injuries.
 Hach & Rose, LLP has the resources to locate relevant evidence and request copies of all records and other documentation associated with the case.

 If your loved one is still getting treatment, you should ask the doctor for an estimated cost of future treatment.
 This will be useful in determining how much money you should demand from the insurance company.

 File your claim and submit all the evidence you found.
 The insurance company will review everything and provide a settlement offer.
 They will likely offer a low amount in an attempt to save money.
 This is where a New York nursing home abuse lawyer’s experience and knowledge will be useful.
 We won’t allow them to violate your family member’s rights to adequate compensation.
 We can file a lawsuit if they still refuse to settle for a fair amount after negotiations or deny the claim altogether.

 Nursing Home Abuse Articles